hassanelsokkary/secure-prometheus-target-conn-script/README.md

 # secure-prometheus-target-conn-script
 A simple script to enable basic auth and TLS encryption to the connection of Prometheus server to a target server written with python and bash scripting.

 # How to use
-- On Target server:
+- On Target server: (See Modifying parameters first, to set CN and subjectAltName in TLS cert to your own)
   1. Clone repo to your target server  (server with NodeExporter installed)
   2. cd to NodeExporter dir.
   3. Execute script using 'sudo bash secure_node_exporter.sh'